abrusu-collins/OCR/README.md

 # OCR
-This is part of wordbox.
+This is part of wordbox(https://github.com/abrusu-collins/WordBox).
 It contains:
-1. Img to  speech
+1. Image text extractor
-2. Img to PDF
+2. PDF readeer
-3. PDF to speech
-4. Word doc( .doc and .docx) to speech
+4. Word doc( .doc and .docx) reader